 Table of Contents

 Nearly three in five college students experienced basic needs insecurity entering fall 2020.
-In response to this and the needs of community college partner schools, TimelyMD is introducing a new service (available this fall) to connect students with free or reduced-cost programs that provide support for services.
-It was created to empower college students to overcome barriers they face in school and life by connecting them with programs that provide healthcare, food and housing assistance, transit support, childcare, legal services, assistance for bills, and more.
+In response to this and the needs of community college partner schools, TimelyMD introduced a new service to connect students with free or reduced-cost programs that provide support for services.
+It was created to empower college students to overcome barriers they face in school and life by connecting them with programs that provide healthcare, food and housing assistance, transit support, childcare, legal resources, assistance with bills, and more.
 Why is basic needs support important and how does it work?

 Interested in Basic Needs Support?